Streggs/operation-lone-star-sdid/README.md

 **Donor pool:**

-102 border counties in Arizona, California, and New Mexico.
+99 border counties in Arizona, California, and New Mexico.

-## Key Findings

-- Construction experienced the most severe downturn among all examined industries, showing significant declines across all three key metrics: total establishments, average weekly wages, and total employment.
-- In the tested border counties, a drop in total establishments occurred across most studied industries, with the exception of administration & support (NAICS 56) and wholesale trade (NAICS 42), neither of which reached statistical significance.
-- Beyond these findings, the remaining industries showed no statistically significant declines in either wages or employment.

 ## Repository Structure